 In addition to taking folic acid supplements, a person can also reduce the side effects of methotrexate by:

-- Considering switching to an injectable medication.
+- Switching to injectable medication.
 Sometimes, injectable methotrexate causes fewer GI side effects than the tablet does.

 A person can also ask their doctor about other ways to reduce methotrexate-related side effects.

 Methotrexate can lead to unwanted side effects.
 It is a good idea to discuss possible side effects with a doctor before taking methotrexate.